45krishmehta/VSD_INTERNSHIP_2026/Task-5/README.md

 ---

-## Synchronous Write Logic
+## Write Logic

-Register updates occur on the rising edge of the clock.
+The GPIO registers are updated synchronously on the rising clock edge.

 ```verilog
 always @(posedge clk or posedge reset)